akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She did not speak again until they reached the edge of the clearing.

 “Permit me to see that he is alright,” she said.
-“I need to tell him first.”
+“Before you come.”

 He nodded.
 “I shall wait here.
 Take as long as you need.”